slash2009/XWMM/README.md

 Information should be posted here and some rudimentary wiki formation about XWMM etc if its needed.

 ### SUBMITTING PATCHES AND PR's
-The best idea is to fork this and make a PR to this repo (Master Repo) it should contain some of the follwoing:
+The idea is to fork this repo work on your changes and make a pull request (PR) to XVMM master Repo, it should contain some of the follwoing:

-* What Patch addresses, if its a bug-fix a feature or something else.
+* What Patch addresses, if its a bug-fix a feature or improvemnet or something else.
-* Any commnents to code for what is not immediatly obvious.
+* Any comments in code for what is not immediatly obvious.
-#### What will happen then
+#### What will happen to Patches & PR's

 * It will be reviewed and merged as soon as possible by someone who understands whats going on.